tsolawoyin/Language.js/expressions.md

 - l + g + i + r = lgir
 - l + i + r + g = lirg

 Mathematically, we can have 4! arrangements of the word girl, i.e 4 * 3 * 2 * 1 = 24 possible arrangements.
 But obviously, it's girl that seem to make sense to you the most, which *translates* or *evaluates* to *a female figure, a young female precisely.* The word *girl* can be said to be a variable that points to a certain value in your brain (whichever way the word *girl* translates to you).
-In summary, it is not the word *girl* that matters, it is the meaning you give to it.
+In essence, it is not the word *girl* that matters, it is the meaning you give it.
 If a given word does not have a meaning to you, it is as good as useless.

 <!-- a picture of girl to girl image here -->